Consumer Reports Says These Toyota Cars Are The Most Reliable

 When you take even a cursory glance at Consumer Reports' (CR) list of the most reliable vehicles, you notice something immediately.
 A disproportionate number of them have the same manufacturer — Toyota.
 Not surprisingly, the Japanese carmaker enjoys a longstanding reputation for producing well-crafted vehicles that often outlast their competitors.
 But which current vehicles with the Toyota badge are the best of the best?

+Our list begins with the highest-rated Toyota based on reliability and proceeds in descending order.
 You'll find small and mid-size sedans alongside a truck, SUVs, a hatchback, and a sports car.
-Both gas-powered vehicles and hybrids made the cut.
-Fuel-efficient 4-liter engines, often fitted with a turbocharger, dominate.
+Both gas-powered vehicles and hybrids made the cut while fuel-efficient 4-liter engines, often fitted with a turbocharger, dominate.
 All-wheel drive is also common, becoming standard for some models.
 Whichever vehicle you choose from the list, it will come with an array of Toyota's safety features and a generous warranty.

 2026 Toyota Corolla Cross

 Drivers at CR found the suspension system handled routine uneven road surfaces well.
-The vehicle also had no trouble during the magazine's accident avoidance run, which tests how well a car can be steered clear of obstacles in the road.
+The vehicle also had no trouble during the accident avoidance run, which tests how well a car can be steered clear of obstacles in the road.
 The braking system receives assistance from standard safety features, such as automatic emergency braking.
-The climate system that CR graded well receives an upgrade in the XLE trim.
-It comes with dual-zone control and heated front seats.
+The Cross, which hasn't undergone any major mechanical alterations for 2026, according to Car and Driver (C&D), is expected to offer the same dependability as its predecessors.
+And it helps that the Corolla has a long history of Toyota reliability, with a warrenty for three years or 36,000 miles.

 2026 Toyota Crown